Do not have an account?

 Details provided in the form

-Taxpayer who enters into an international transaction or specified domestic transaction is required to obtain a report from a chartered accountant u/s 92E.
+Taxpayer who enters into an international transaction or specified domestic transaction is required to obtain a report from a chartered accountant u/s 92E of Income Tax Act,1961.

-To be furnished one month before the due date for furnishing the return of income under sub-section (1) of section 139.
+To be furnished one month before the due date for furnishing the return of income under sub-section (1) of section 139 of Income Tax Act,1961.

 Report from a Chartered Accountant containing details of all International Transaction(s) and Specified Domestic Transaction(s).

-• In "non-business cases", option to change the default tax regime can be exercised every year directly in the ITR and such ITR is required to be filed on or before the due date specified under section 139(1).
+• In "non-business cases", option to change the default tax regime can be exercised every year directly in the ITR and such ITR is required to be filed on or before the due date specified under section 139(1) of Income Tax Act,1961.

 Old Tax Regime